-The Master of Mathematics degree course is intended for suitably qualified graduates in applied mathematics, pure mathematics or statistics, but others may be admitted after completing a qualifying course.
+The Master of Science and Technology in Mathematics degree course is intended for suitably qualified graduates in applied mathematics, pure mathematics or statistics, but others may be admitted after completing a qualifying course.
 The course may be completed in one year of full-time or two years of part-time study.
 The course may be taken as a preliminary step towards the award of a PhD in mathematics.
 It also provides advanced training for persons specialising in the teaching of mathematics in tertiary institutions.
 In addition an appropriate program may provide training for those employed or seeking employment in the area of industrial mathematics.

-The program consists of seven approved lecture courses, the duration of each being two hours per week for one session.
-With the approval of the Head of the School of Mathematics a student may substitute for one or more of these lecture courses a reading course supervised by a member of staff.
-Again with this approval a student may substitute for at most three of these courses graduate courses offered in a relevant discipline outside the School of Mathematics.
+The program consists of seven approved lecture subjects. the duration of each being two hours per week for one session, each worth 15 Credit Points.
+With the approval of the Head of the School of Mathematics a student may substitute for one or more of these lecture subjects a reading subject supervised by a member of staff.
+Again with this approval a student may substitute for at most three of these subjects graduate subjects offered in a relevant discipline outside the School of Mathematics.
 Students are also required to participate in relevant departmental seminars.
 In addition, students are required to undertake a project supervised by a staff member.
 The project consists of either a critical review of the literature in a specific field of mathematics, or a short research project.
-It is anticipated that students spend three hours per week for two sessions on their project.
+The project is worth 30 Credit Points.
 Each candidate's proposed program of study requires the approval of the Head of the School of Mathematics.